-- Have as its primary mission the presentation of visual or performing arts programs to the public, or education in the areas of visual or performing arts.
+- Have as its primary mission, either the presentation of visual or performing arts programs to the public, or education in the areas of visual or performing arts.

 - Have its headquarters in Broward County, Miami-Dade County, or Palm Beach County.
 At least one active, voting Board Member from the organization must reside in Broward County or work full-time in Broward County.

 - Be an active, not-for-profit, Florida corporation (or a division or unit of such) in good standing.

 - Be tax-exempt under the IRS Code for at least 36 months, or tax exempt for 12 months if their annual budget is over $250,000.

 - Be currently registered with the Florida Department of Agriculture and Consumer Services to solicit contributions unless the exempt organization falls under the categories listed in S. 496.403 of the Florida Statutes (e.g., educational institution).